Vicarious-Devices/Manual/[1] Reason.md

 To be clear, we are not developing intelligence.
 We're working to give it a foothold in the real world, allowing existing autonomous agents to appear in our reality up to, and including, human form.
 Our work centers on creating holographic architectures able to facilitate the presence of autonomous agents in **this reality** with the fidelity and emotional cognizance to interact seamlessly with humans.
 We view this as the natural successor to traditional AR/VR — where algorithms can interact with humans simplistically.

-Holograms, when properly deployed, will become the first true medium through which lifelike intelligence can interact in embodied form with us without any worn interface or smartphone.
-We are actively developing this medium through **Aria**, powered by uOS, and integrating a number of existing subprocessors.
-Aria represents a new kind of XR interface — capable of volumetric projection into our common spaces, that requires no specific formats, and projects third-party agents into real forms for in-person interaction.
+Holograms, when properly deployed, will become the first true medium through which lifelike intelligence can interact in embodied form with us without any worn interface.
+We are actively developing this medium through **Aria**, and integrating a number of existing subprocessors.
+Aria represents a new kind of XR interface — capable of volumetric projection and disappearance into ambient life by integrating with your smartphone, that requires no specific formats, and projects third-party agents into human forms for in-person interaction.

 The future of AI is inseparable from the future of the hologram.
 Where one provides cognition, the other provides presence.
 We consider this union valuable, as it eliminates learning and lets AI work with far more people, as human form is already familiar to us.